The Concept of Model and its Triple History

 Most toys create model worlds.
 Toys are well-known since earliest time of antiquity.
 Because the medieval education system was rough and undemanding, toys were the same way.
 Christmas cribs are mentioned in sermons around 400, rag dolls (simulacra de pannis) in the 8th century, mechanically moved dolls and birds around the year 1000.
 In the “Hortus Deliciarum" (1175-95) we see two children playing a tournament with knight figures, moving them like jumping Jacks.
 Since these times toys were offered on fairs by flying dealers (Antonia Fraser 1966).
 Toys have survived since 1250: female figures and fable animals from tone, the tin figure of a knight in armament on his horse, a water jug in the shape of a horse.
 From 1283 dates a accurate description of chess, games of dice and board games.
 Since 1300 we have drawings of hobbyhorse, wind wheel, hand doll play (1338), kite (1405) and paper toys.

-The first professional peg-doll carver (Dockenmacher) is mentioned in Nuremberg 1413.
+The first professional peg-doll carver (Dockenmacher) is mentioned in Nuremberg in 1413.
 The invention of the peep box is attributed to Leon Battista Alberti (1437).
 First reports of a baby-house (doll’s house) date from 1558, of silver household appliances for children from 1571.
-A mechanical Christmas crib with music was created 1589 by the Nuremberg constructor of automats Hans Schlottheim.
+A mechanical Christmas crib with music was created 1589 by the Augsburg constructor of automats Hans Schlottheim.

 Since 600: Beauty of bronze casting

 From antiquity nearly no bronze statues have survived because they could be easily melted.
 Artistic casting experienced a high level already in the dark Middle Ages.
-It begins in the 7th century with plaques of the Vikings and Langobards, continues with art work of the time of Charlemagne and in the dome of Hildesheim (1015/20), as well as with elaborate fonts out of brass (1118) and bronze (1225) and the lion of Braunschweig (1166) and ends with the first free standing human sculpture, „David" of Donatello (1440), and later “Perseus” of Cellini (1550).
+It begins in the 7th century with plaques of the Vikings and Langobards, continues with art work of the time of Charlemagne and in the dome of Hildesheim (1015/20), as well as with elaborate fonts out of brass (1118) and bronze (1225) and the lion of Braunschweig (1166) and ends with the first free standing human sculpture, „David" of Donatello (1430), and later “Perseus” of Benvenuto Cellini (1554).

 The only preserved book describing the technique of casting is from Theophilus Presbyter (around 1123).